camunda/camunda-docs/docs/components/concepts/user-task-listeners.md

 ## Implement a user task listener

-User task listeners are implemented using job workers, similar to execution listeners and service task jobs.
+User task listeners are implemented using [job workers](/components/concepts/job-workers.md), similar to execution listeners and service task jobs.
 The job worker processes the task listener job, applies corrections, and may optionally deny the operation.

+See [open a job worker](/apis-tools/java-client-examples/job-worker-open.md) for an example of how to create a job worker and handler that can also process user task listener jobs.

 ### Accessing user task data